syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-&#35;VALUE! - occurs if any argument is non-numeric.
+#VALUE! - occurs if any argument is non-numeric.

-&#35;NUM! - occurs if S_sample < 0 or S_sample is greater than the lesser of size or S- population.
+#NUM! - occurs if S_sample < 0 or S_sample is greater than the lesser of size or S- population.

-&#35;NUM! - occurs if S_sample is less than 0.
+#NUM! - occurs if S_sample is less than 0.

-&#35;NUM! - occurs if size ≤ 0 or size > ps.
+#NUM! - occurs if size ≤ 0 or size > ps.

-&#35;NUM! - occurs if S- population ≤ 0 or S- population > ps.
+#NUM! - occurs if S- population ≤ 0 or S- population > ps.

-&#35;NUM! - occurs if ps ≤ 0.
+#NUM! - occurs if ps ≤ 0.

 #### Example: